Autumn 2022 Alumni

 Saberina Agyei

-Saberina is an aspiring writer who’s multicultural heritage and life experiences have made for a distinct point of view.
-An avid reader Saberina completed a BA in English from Goldsmith’s, then went onto complete an MA in International Relations at Queen Mary.
+Writer Saberina is an aspiring writer who’s multicultural heritage and life experiences gibe her a distinct point of view.
+Saberina completed a BA in English from Goldsmith’s, then went onto complete an MA in International Relations at Queen Mary.
 Following her study she worked in Ghana for over a year, travelling the country with her father training students and professionals in the mining industry.

 On her return to the UK she continued her work with those from disadvantaged backgrounds, working as a teacher at an independent school, then moving on to work in children and adult social care.
 For the most recent part of her career she has managed homes for children and young people, but behind the scenes returned to her secret passion of writing, starting a blog where she posted a mixture of non-fiction and poetry pieces.